 Does Coinbase send capital gain forms to the IRS?

-At this time, Coinbase doesn’t send tax forms detailing capital gains and losses to the IRS.
-However, this will change in the near future.
-Starting in the 2025 tax year, American exchanges will be required to issue Form 1099-DA — detailing gains and losses from crypto-assets.
+At this time, Coinbase doesn’t send tax forms detailing capital gains and losses to most customers.
+This will change in the near future.
+Starting in 2026, American exchanges will be required to issue Form 1099-DA — detailing all gains and losses from digital assets.

 Does Coinbase hand over customer information to the IRS?